Armaan Franklin: Indiana

 On July 1, 2019, Franklin enrolled at Indiana University.
 As a freshman, he started in 9 of 32 games and averaged 3.7 ppg while averaging 13.8 mpg.
 He scored a season-high 17 points, including the game-winning 3-pointer with 15.7 seconds left against Notre Dame.
 As a sophomore, he averaged 11.4 ppg and 30.1 mpg while starting 20 out of 22 games.
 Franklin had one of the best games of his career with 13 points, 8 boards, 5 assists in 40 minutes against Stanford.
 He also held top-10 recruit Ziaire Williams to 1-of-10 shooting.
 Franklin shot a team-best 42.4 percent from three-point range for the Hoosiers during his sophomore season.
 He was Indiana's most consistent shooter of the season.
 He was also the second-leading scorer for Indiana and one of the Big Ten's most improved players.
 Highlights of the season included Franklin nailing a dramatic game-winner at the buzzer of a 67–65 upset win over AP No. 8 Iowa.

 Virginia

 On March 23, 2021, due to the firing of Indiana head coach Archie Miller, Franklin entered the transfer portal, tentatively ending his career as a Hoosier.
-But he nearly re-committed to Indiana after the hiring of Mike Woodson, ultimately choosing Virginia over Indiana after also considering Illinois, Louisville, and Georgia as transfer destinations.
+But he nearly re-committed to Indiana after the hiring of Mike Woodson, ultimately choosing Virginia over Indiana after also considering Illinois, Louisville and Georgia as transfer destinations.
 Franklin committed to Virginia sight unseen, without ever visiting the Charlottesville campus, due to the COVID-19 pandemic.
 Franklin, his mother, aunt, his two brothers and his trainer all wrote down what they felt the best destination would be for Franklin's final three years of collegiate eligibility after talking to each staff; all six had Virginia at the top of their lists.

-Franklin is eligible for three years of play at Virginia because all Division I athletes who played in the 2020–21 season were granted an extra year of eligibility.
+Franklin was eligible for three years of play at Virginia because all Division I athletes who played in the 2020–21 season were granted an extra year of eligibility.

+Professional career

+Grand Rapids Gold (2023–2024)

+After going undrafted in the 2023 NBA draft, Franklin joined the Denver Nuggets for the 2023 NBA Summer League and on July 18, 2023, he signed with them.
+However, he was waived on October 13 and on October 30, he joined the Grand Rapids Gold.

+Hapoel Afula (2024)

+On August 25, 2024, Franklin signed with Hapoel Afula of the Ligat Winner Sal.

+College Park Skyhawks (2025)

+On February 11, 2025, Franklin signed with the College Park Skyhawks.

+Limoges CSP (2025–present)

+On July 15, 2025, he signed with Limoges CSP of the LNB Pro A.